defx/spec/README.md

 > When the `[user]` `[taps]` or `[clicks]` the `[Hamburger Icon]`<br/>
 > Then the `[Navigation]` is `[opening]`

-...and another...

-> Given that the `[Navigation]` is `[opening]`<br/>
-> When the `[Navigation opening transition ends]`<br/>
-> Then the `[Navigation]` is `[open]`

 ### Token Replacement

-In the following example, the state of `active dropdown` is used to keep track of one of several instances of the same type of component, of which `User dropdown` is one.
+Mustache notation is used to allow a state to be identified dynamically at runtime.
+This is useful in cases such as the following where the changing state of one subject may affect the state of another subject.

 > Given that the `[User dropdown]` is `[closed]`<br/>
 > When the `[user]` `[touches]` the `[User Icon]`<br/>
 > Then the `{{active dropdown}}` is `[closing]`<br/>
 > And the `[User dropdown]` is `[opening]`<br/>
 > And the `[active dropdown]` is the `[User dropdown]`

-The mustache notation is used to allow a state to be identified dynamically at runtime.
-This is useful in cases such as the one above, where the changing state of one subject may affect the state of another subject.